 - In a medium bowl, combine 1 ½ cups of graham cracker crumbs, ⅓ cup of melted unsalted butter, and 2 tablespoons of granulated sugar.
 Mix until the texture resembles wet sand.

-- Bake the crust for 8–10 minutes, then remove it from the oven and let it cool completely.
+- Bake the crust for 8 to 10 minutes, then remove it from the oven.
+Let it cool completely before using it for the rest of the preparation.

 2. Preparing the Cheesecake Filling